The history of the Lakeshore Psychiatric Hospital in Toronto

 Dr. Donald Ross Gunn, as the research director for many years and later as the superintendent between 1967 and 1972, worked to make the hospital more respectable and prestigious through his research initiatives, which included the discovery of succinylcholine as an effective muscle relaxant administrated to the patient prior to electroconvulsive treatment.

-Images from the Archives of Ontario, City of Toronto Archives, and author's collection.
-I would like to acknowledge John Court for his assistance with the research.
+Alex Luyckx, Archives of Ontario, City of Toronto Archives, and author's collection.
+The writer would like to acknowledge John Court for his assistance with the research.

 Join the conversation Load comments